International Network for Life Studies

 1997.
 He said similar things there, but he went on to

-say that organ removal may be allowed from the
+say that organ removal may be allowed from patients in

 permanent vegetative states and anencephalic newborns.

 e) Proposal for the abolishment of the law itself (This has constantly been announced by citizen groups plus a Member of Parliament, Tomoko Abe.
-Plus a new religion, Oomoto-kyo.)
+Plus a new religion sect, Oomoto-kyo.)

 Brain death is not human death.
 Organ removal from brain dead patients is a homicide.
 It must be prohibited.